 WHAT IS HIGH-ENERGY BLUE LIGHT?

-Smartphones, tablets and computers, emit blue light, which is a low wavelength, high-energy light that has the potential to damage the eyes over the long term.
+Smartphones, tablets and computers, emit blue light, which is a low wavelength, high-energy light.
+There is concern that blue light has the potential to damage the eyes over the long term.

 CHILDREN MAY BE AT HIGHER RISK